hughdbrown/minecraft_recipe/README-WEB.md

 - Check the recipe text file format matches the specification
 - Review the error message for specific details

+### MCADDON Editor Issues

+**Problem**: "No JSON files found in the MCADDON package"

+**Solution**:
+- Verify the .mcaddon file actually contains JSON files
+- Check that the file is a valid ZIP archive
+- Try opening the .mcaddon with a ZIP utility to inspect its contents

+**Problem**: "Invalid JSON" error when saving

+**Solution**:
+- Click "Format JSON" to identify syntax errors
+- Check for missing commas, brackets, or quotes
+- Compare with original JSON structure
+- Copy to external JSON validator if needed

+**Problem**: Folders won't expand in file tree

+**Solution**:
+- Refresh the page and reload the .mcaddon file
+- Check browser console (F12) for JavaScript errors
+- Ensure JavaScript is enabled

+**Problem**: Edited file doesn't download

+**Solution**:
+- Check browser's download settings
+- Look for blocked popups or downloads
+- Try a different browser
+- Check available disk space

 ### Downloads Go to Wrong Folder

 **Problem**: Can't find downloaded files